 This is because the contractor’s net income averaged over two years will look low, even though their fee income may reach five figures.
-Kang also urges contractors not to formalise anything with a high street lender because if they conduct credit checks and subsequently refuse the mortgage, this will cause problems later on.
+Contractors should not formalise anything with a high street lender because if they conduct credit checks and subsequently refuse the mortgage, this will cause problems later on.

-“We go to the same lenders you see in the high street, but at head office underwriter level.
-This means we are speaking to people with a bigger lending mandate and a knowledge of contractors and they use the contract to define a contractor’s income,” adds Kang.
+Specialist brokers go to the same lenders you see in the high street, but at head office underwriter level.
+This means they are speaking to people with a bigger lending mandate and a knowledge of contractors and they use the contract to define a contractor’s income.

 3. Do I need three years of company accounts before I apply?

-“We can deal with someone who does not have three years of accounts as long as they are not new to their contracting profession,” says Kang.
-“We include a copy of the contractor’s contract, which clearly demonstrates their ability to earn, alongside a copy of the CV that demonstrates their expertise and future earning potential.
+Brokers can deal with someone who does not have three years of accounts as long as they are not new to their contracting profession.
+The broker normally includes a copy of the contractor’s contract, which clearly demonstrates their ability to earn, alongside a copy of the CV that demonstrates their expertise and future earning potential.

 4. Will I qualify for a competitive interest rate deal?